-Continuing Education
+Continuing Education, Corporate Training

-Under Florida education reporting requirements, students who enroll in continuing education seminars are required to submit their Social Security number.
+Under Florida education reporting requirements, students who enroll in continuing education and corporate training seminars are required to submit their Social Security number.

 Financial Aid

 The Office of Financial Aid at CF requires students and parents of dependent students to submit their Social Security number on various forms in order to correctly identify applicants, match each applicant's financial aid application information and data with the institution's records, and to help coordinate state aid programs with federal and institutional aid programs.